Caring for Garlic

 Can you tell me where I went wrong with growing my garlic this year?
 The bulbs were very small.
-I also grew some in a container with bulb mix which said it was good for garlic, but they were also very small.
+I also grew some in a container with bulb mix, but they were also very small.

 The main problem with cultivating garlic can lie in the initial planting of substandard garlic bulbs that may be either too old or of poor quality.
 It’s very important to select really healthy, good sized bulbs (avoid anything too small or shrivelled) that have a nice shape with a white/grey tinge and no sign of fungus.